 General Wine Statistics and Facts

-1. 60% of Americans enjoy an occasional glass of wine.
+1. Wine consumption per capita suggests that 60% of Americans enjoy an occasional glass of wine.

 34% say they drink wine once a month.
-Research also showed that those living in urban areas and Millennials are more likely to consume wine on a monthly basis (43% and 46% respectively).
+Research also showed that those living in urban areas and Millennials are more likely to consume wine monthly (43% and 46%, respectively).

 2. 66% of Americans choose their wine based on the price.